liaoherui/VirStrain/README.md

 `sh download_contig_db.sh`

-If you want to convert pre-built VirStrain database for reads (e.g. VirStrain_DB/SCOV2 and VirStrain_DB/H1N1) to database for contigs.
+If you want to convert pre-built VirStrain databases for reads (e.g. VirStrain_DB/SCOV2 and VirStrain_DB/H1N1) to database for contigs.
 Then you can try the command below:

 `python VirStrain_contigDB_merge.py -i VirStrain_DB/SCOV2,VirStrain_DB/H1N1 -o VirStrain_contig_DB`